Lemoncode/parcel-by-sample/07 react/README.md

 ## Steps

-- We will start from _01 es6_, just copy the project and execute _npm install_
+- We start from _01 es6_.
+Just copy the project and execute _npm install_

 ```cmd
 npm install